BotWithUs/BwuWiki/docs/Scripts/Combat/Boss Scripts/GWD2WithUs/index.md

 :::

 <ContentBlock title="Features">

-> - **Mechanics**: All mechanics are handled + all 3 Paths are avaiable (Darkness Path, Acid Path, Minions Path), You can also setup a minimum enrage before starting to handle Eggs and Darkness mechanics in P3/P4

 > - **Hopping Worlds System**: You can setup a timer to hop worlds every X minutes, you also have the possibility to choose your region